 Jennie Lee died aged 84 in 1988.

+In this video hear more about Jennie Lee's involvement in establishing The OU, plus the University's development.
 It is presented by OU academic and author of The Open University: A History, Daniel Weinbren.

 Walter Perry (1921-2003, pictured right) was the first Vice-Chancellor of The Open University from 1969 to 1979.
 He was made a Fellow of the University in 1981.